wmfs/tymly-website/docs/reference/cardscript/inputs/input-choice.md

       "name": "icon",
       "type": "string",
       "required": "Optional",
-      "text": "Name of an icon to display for the ChoiceSet as a whole, not an individual value."
+      "text": "Name of an icon to display for the choice."
     },
     {
       "name": "value",